-Dilşad Aladağ is a researcher and practitioner working across cultural, artistic, architectural, and curatorial fields.
-Her work explores complex histories, focusing on spatial and ecological dynamics, performances of power and resilience.
-Through her research, she unravels overlapping temporalities and spatialities, weaving them into narratives that foster poetic and political dialogues.
+Dilşad Aladağ is a researcher and practitioner working across the fields of culture, art, architecture and curation.
+Her work explores the politics of landscapes and their relationship to knowledge production, focusing on spatial and ecological dynamics, and the performances of power and resilience.
+Through archival and embodied research, she reveals overlapping temporalities and spatialities, weaving them into speculative spatial narratives that foster poetic and political dialogue.

-She is a doctorate researcher in the Arts and Design PhD programme at the Bauhaus University of Weimar and will be a visiting artist at IASPIS, Stockholm, PRAKSIS, Oslo and IMMA Dwell, Dublin in 2025.
-Her current research traces the entangled histories of landscape, nomadic pastoralism, and environmental transformations in southern Anatolia, drawing connections to nomadic ecologies in the globe.
-Through speculative storytelling and archival and material research, she explores how water bodies, vegetation, and pastoralist movements shape—and are shaped by—cultural and political structures.
+Dilşad is a PhD student on the Arts and Design programme at Bauhaus University Weimar, studying as a Heinrich Böll Foundation Fellow.
+Her doctoral research explores the entangled histories of landscapes, nomadic pastoralism and environmental changes in southern Anatolia, establishing links with nomadic ecologies around the world.
+Using speculative storytelling, archival research and analysis of material culture, she explores how bodies of water, vegetation and pastoralist movements shape—and are shaped by—cultural and political structures.

 Selected Reviews